wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>prefix</td>
 <td>String to prepend before every metric name.
 For example, if you set prefix to 'production', a metric that is sent to the proxy as <code>cpu.loadavg.1m</code> is sent from the proxy to Wavefront as <code>production.cpu.loadavg.1m</code>.
-You can include longer prefixes such as <code>production.nyc.dc1</code>, and so on.
+You can include longer prefixes such as <code>production.nyc.dc1</code>.
 Default: None.</td>
 <td>A lowercase alphanumeric string, with periods separating segments.
 You do not need to include a trailing period.
 <div>Ex: production</div>
 <div>Ex: production.nyc.dc1</div>